torbjornlager/flov-in-vr/index.md

 - An alternative to Zoom and Teams for teaching, research seminars and meetings,
 - as a subject for research in some of the areas represented at FLoV, and
-- as a way to get some physical exercise during short breaks away from the computer-
+- as a way to get some physical exercise during short breaks away from the computer.